directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson46.md

 <br/>
 However, the woman, dressed in a teal sleeveless top with lattice-patterned lace that complements her long chestnut hair, is having none of it. <br/>
 She’s holding both hands up, gently keeping some distance between them. <br/>
-Her body is slightly turned away, and though her eyes are on him, her face is turned in the different direction, unmistakably rejecting his advance. <br/>
+Her body is slightly turned away, and though her eyes are on him, her face is turned in a different direction, unmistakably rejecting his advance. <br/>
 <br/>
 I'll stop here, as the explanation is quite long.<br/>
 <br/>